sdmx-twg/sdmx-im/docs/source/Sections/Section1/SDMX_2-1_SECTION_1_Framework.rst

 schemes, and describes how they can be formed into a reporting or dissemination structure as metadata attributes – either as a flat list, or as a hierarchy.
 The metadata attributes are assigned representations (coded, textual, etc.) and the number of occurrences.
-The “target” of the metadata – that is, the class of process, information, organisation, exchange, etc. – which is the subject of the metadata is described.
+The "target" of the metadata – that is, the class of process, information, organisation, exchange, etc. – which is the subject of the metadata is described.
 Because the SDMX Information Model gives a formalization of statistical exchange and dissemination, the model can be used as a typology of the different actors and resources within statistical activities.
-Thus, the “targets” (subjects) of reference metadata sets and metadata flows can be described as corresponding to some standard class by reference to this model.
+Thus, the "targets" (subjects) of reference metadata sets and metadata flows can be described as corresponding to some standard class by reference to this model.